SE-KIRIRO/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5- write a function that changes all lowecase letters of a string to uppercase.

 6- write a function that capitalizes all words of a string.

+7- write a function that encodes a string into 1337 leet.